atsaloli/cicd/gitlab-ci/01-setting-up-ci/13-enabling-ci-on-a-project.md

 The pipeline is stuck in Pending, because we haven't setup any runners yet.
 We'll do that next.

-### Definition: Runner
+### Definition: runner
 A GitLab "runner" is an abstraction.
+The GitLab Runner service is a single Go `gitlab-ci-multi-runner` process on a GitLab Runner server;
-It's a way for GitLab to tell the Go `gitlab-ci-multi-runner` process on GitLab Runner server what type of environment to create (e.g. shell, Docker, Vagrant VM, Parallels VM, etc.) and to communicate the (secret) variables needed to connect to different APIs, etc.  It also provides a way to control access at the project level (a runner can be dedicated to a project) or using tags (runners can be tagged during registration) and you can then say I want THIS build job to run only on runners with tag X.
+the "runner" concept provides a way for GitLab to tell the `gitlab-ci-multi-runner` process what type of environment to use for building and testing the code (e.g. shell, Docker container, Vagrant or Parallels VM, Kubernetes), and to communicate the variables needed to connect to different APIs, etc.

+The "runner" abstraction provides a way to control access at the project level, e.g.  project X will use runner X' (which has variables X-a, X-b and X-c); and project Y will use runners Y1, Y2 and Y3 (with variables Y-a, Y-b and Y-c).
+But on the back end, behind the wizard curtain, it's just one 'gitlab-ci-multi-runner` process.
+"Runners" are a very useful fiction.

 # [[Next]](15-installing-docker.md) [[Up]](README.md)